Mewa Singh Lopoke: Murder trial and execution

 As the historian Hugh M. Johnston writes, the speed at which the BC legal system processed the case of Mewa Singh had no precedent in modern Canada.
 Mewa Singh's trial was held on October 21 and lasted only one hour and forty minutes.
 Without hesitation, Mewa Singh pleaded guilty and took absolute responsibility for the murder of W. C. Hopkinson.
 Furthermore, Mewa Singh claimed he had killed Hopkinson to defend the sanctity and honour of his religion, which had been desecrated by the shooting at the Vancouver Gurdwara.
 Singh argued that inspectors Hopkinson and Reid were behind Bela Singh's act of extreme violence.
 When questioned, Singh also spoke of his previous interactions with Hopkinson in his first arrest at the U.S. border in July, 1914.
 According to Singh, Hopkinson had pressured him to provide evidence to implicate the Shore Committee - a group of Vancouver Sikhs offering provisions and support to the Komagata Maru passengers.
 Additionally, Mewa Singh stated that Hopkinson tried to force him to testify in defence of Bela Singh earlier that month.
-Mewa Singh's sentiments can be summed up in this excerpt from his translated court statement: “You, as Christians, would you think there was any more good left in your church if you saw people shot down, and killed in it?
+Mewa Singh's sentiments can be summed up in this excerpt from his translated court statement:"You, as Christians, would you think there was any more good left in your church if you saw people shot down, and killed in it?
 You would not put up with it, because it would be bringing yourselves to a Nation that is dead, to tolerate such conduct, and it is better for a Sikh to die than to bring such disgrace and ill-treatment in the temple.
-It is far better to die than to live.”At Mewa Singh's request, Edward Montague Woods, his court appointed lawyer, called no witnesses and conducted no cross-examination.
+It is far better to die than to live."At Mewa Singh's request, Edward Montague Woods, his court appointed lawyer, called no witnesses and conducted no cross-examination.
 Yet, Woods attempted to help Mewa Singh by appealing to the Minister of Justice in Ottawa, advocating for Mewa Singh's sentence to be commuted.
-Ultimately, Woods' efforts were futile and Mewa Singh was sentenced to death by hanging.
+Ultimately, Woods' efforts were futile and Mewa Singh's death sentence, the mandatory punishment for murder in Canada, was not commuted.

 On January 11, 1915, approximately 400 Sikhs gathered outside the New Westminster jail, where Mewa Singh was executed.
 After he was hanged, Mewa Singh's body was turned over to the crowd of Sikhs in attendance.
 From there, the procession of nearly 400 carried the body for three kilometres until they arrived at Fraser Mills, where they had received permission to cremate Mewa Singh's body.